chandelures/chandevim/README.md

 # Introduction

 This is a vim configration forked form spf13-vim.
-In order to fit my requrement, I change a lot of setting from original configration.
+In order to fit my requrement, I change a lot of settings from original configration.

 This project is a distribution of vim plugs and configration of vim.
 It is easy to install/update the vim configration in Linux.